dataset-vn/crowdsource-tool/docs/source/templates/time_series.md

 `<TimeSeriesLabels>` is linked with `<TimeSeries>` via a toName field.

 `<TimeSeries>` has an attribute `valueType="url"`.
-This means that Label Studio expects links to CSV files in its tasks.
+This means that Dataset expects links to CSV files in its tasks.

 `timeColumn` in `TimeSeries` to use a specific column from your dataset as the X axis.
 If you skip it then it uses incremental integer values `0, 1, 2, ...`.

 ## Input formats

-Label Studio supports several input types for time series:
+Dataset supports several input types for time series:

 - CSV with/without header
 - TSV with/without header